MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/console/console-debug-javascript.md

 ---
 # Fixing JavaScript errors that are reported in the Console

-This article is mostly about resolving JavaScript errors that are reported in the Console, although it does have a section about network-related errors as well.
+This article is about resolving JavaScript errors that are reported in the Console.
 For general use of the **Console** to display and resolve error messages, navigate to [Use the Console](index.md).

 ## Fix JavaScript errors